What is the tax year?

 What if my taxes are escrowed by my mortgagee?

 Your bank or mortgage company should instruct you as to whether or not you need to send them a copy of your tax bill.
 It is always best to verify that they have paid your bill each time.

 What if I didn’t get a tax bill?

 Bills are sent to the address of the last known owner by state law.
 The Tax Assessor’s Office updates its records according to the transfer recorded and received from the Coos County Registry of Deeds (http://nhdeeds.com/ ).
 Your attorney or closing company should have checked the status of taxes due.
 However, it is your responsibility as the owner to make sure they are paid and to advise us of your mailing address in writing.
 If you have questions about this, refer to your closing statement and/or give us a call.
 Interest at 12% per annum is charged on tax bills not paid by the due date.
 Also, interest at 18%

 per annum is charged on tax liens until paid in full.

 What about Sewer bills?

 These payments are collected by the Tax Collector’s Office.
 Billed annually, sewer bills are usually sent out in the month of April.
 If you have questions regarding billings and/or usage, please call the Tax Collector at 752-6350.
-Interest at 1 ½% per month accrues on unpaid utility bills.
-Non-payment of utility bills will result in the termination of service.
+Unpaid sewer bills will become sewer tax liens.